 As South Bay beaches give way to golden-hued bluffs you’ll encounter more than 10 miles of streets hugging the coast from the Torrance border to San Pedro.
 Start the drive with a dramatic clifftop view toward the Santa Monica Mountains from a small parking lot at the intersection of Paseo del Mar and Palos Verdes Drive in Palos Verdes Estates.

 The first third of the drive sticks mostly to spectacular real estate a few blocks inland, but after you round Point Vicente, the drive changes dramatically.
-For a few miles past Terranea, there’s nothing but undeveloped oceanfront hillsides, windy roads and one astouncing architectural gem, Wayfarers Chapel.
+For a few miles past Terranea, there’s nothing but undeveloped oceanfront hillsides, windy roads and one astounding architectural gem, Wayfarers Chapel (temporarily closed).
 Once you enter San Pedro, the drive turns more residential and industrial, but we happen to think there’s something special about that first glimpse of the Port of L.A.
 Consider wrapping up at the Korean Bell of Friendship for a more idyllic terminus.

 14 miles; 30 minutes